madetech/blog/posts/silos.md

 A silo exists in an organisation when a distinct group within the organisation has differing goals to another group.

-In most organisations, there are groups of people, that, usually have an objective to fulfil by an agreed upon date.
-For example, The Sales team is set a mandate to increase the number of customers of the company by 10% every month.
-The Support team has internal performance goals, one of them is to deliver support within a fixed budget.
+In most organisations, there are groups of people that, usually, have an objective to fulfil by an agreed upon date.
+For example, the Sales team is set a mandate to increase the number of customers of the company by 10% every month.
+The Support team has internal performance goals, and one of them is to deliver support within a fixed budget.

-These teams have the ability to innovate and choose how to be meet their aims.
-For example, the sales team could slash the price of the product.
+These teams have the ability to innovate and choose how to meet their aims.
+For example, the Sales team could slash the price of the product.
 Immediately the product is flying off the shelves and sales are increased by 300%.
-So the sales team is now celebrating!
+So the Sales team is now celebrating!

-The Support Team, now with more workload, needs more budget to operate.
+The Support team, now with more workload, needs more budget to operate.
 The company cannot afford this extra operational cost given the product’s new discounted price tag.

 Before long, the company gets a bad name for poor support.
 This silo has potentially compromised the profitability of the enterprise.